esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/_index.en.md

 {{< /aside >}}

 # Editie 2022 - Open the Gates!
-It is finally time, Fantasy Court takes places physically again!
-On Sunday June 12th, Fantasy Court is back with a market, a LARP swordfighting tournament, archery, just like in the good old days!
-Because of this reason we've decided on this year's theme: *Open the Gates!*.
-This year we're cooperating with the [LARP Platform](https://www.larp-platform.nl) to create a LARP-corner, where different LARP-organisations group together to host a cosy corner for new people who are interested in LARP and the whole world around it.
+It is finally time for Fantasy Court to take place physically again!
+On Sunday, June 12th, Fantasy Court is back with a market, a LARP swordfighting tournament, archery, and more, just like in the good old days!
+To celebrate our return to being an in-person event, we've decided the 2022 theme will be: *Open the Gates!* This year, we're cooperating with the [LARP Platform](https://www.larp-platform.nl) to create a LARP-corner, where different LARP-organisations group together to host a cosy corner for new people who are interested in LARP and the whole world around it.
 Furthermore, we have been busy with setting up extra activities, such that there is even more to do throughout the day itself.
-Keep an eye out on our [Facebook](https://www.facebook.com/FantasyCourt/) and [Instagram](http://instagram.com/fantasycourtnl).
+Keep an eye on our [Facebook](https://www.facebook.com/FantasyCourt/), [Instagram](http://instagram.com/fantasycourtnl), and [Twitter] (https://twitter.com/fantasy_nl).

 # Edition 2021
-Fantasy Court 2021 took place online on this website, where vendors that would have normally attended a physical edition each got their own subpage.
-These subpages consisted of great photo's, fun facts about vendors or Fantasy Court itself, and of course the things sold by each vendor.
-By "walking around" the digital festival you got to know the answers to the treasure hunt, which would give you a chance to win the last [LARP Xperience box](https://www.larp-platform.nl/merch/xperiencebox-2021/) of the LARP Platform!
+Fantasy Court 2021 took place online on this website, where vendors that would have normally attended a physical event each got their own subpage.
+These subpages consisted of great photos, fun facts about vendors or Fantasy Court itself, and of course the things sold by each vendor.
+By "walking around" the digital festival, you got to know the answers to the treasure hunt, which would give you a chance to win the last [LARP Xperience box](https://www.larp-platform.nl/merch/xperiencebox-2021/) of the LARP Platform!

 *The winner of the treasure was announced through our social media.
 Congrats Bert Mans!*

 ## LARP Platform Article 2021
 In collaboration with the LARP Platform, we wrote [an article](https://www.larp-platform.nl/informatie/fantasy-court-liefde-voor-larp/) about Fantasy Court!
 What can you do there?
 Who is the organisation?
 Where can we be found?
-This (and more) is explained in cobination with a set of beautiful pictures!
+This (and more) is explained in combination with a set of beautiful pictures!

 # Edition 2020
 With pain in our hearts, we unfortunately needed to cancel Fantasy Court 2020.
 The at the time nationwide regulations regarding COVID-19 did not allow for a physical festival at that time.
 We had considered moving the festival to a later date, but did not see good options that would guarantee a successful event.